freebasic/fbfrog/readme.txt

 We should:
 > Read in all .h's from the command line and spit out corresponding .bi's
-> Not have configuration options (always do the right thing automatically)
+> Not have configuration options (always do the right thing automatically), instead the tool itself may be modified, it's small enough for that, and this isn't even more work than figuring out some sort of scripting language or rules specifications or something.
 > Preserve preprocessor directives/unexpanded macros (can't use a real C parser)
 > Have some sort of intermediate form to be able to rearrange things, e.g. #defines intermixed in a declaration